 - Trail development grants including TOBIE, West-Central Adirondack Recreational Development Association (WARDA) and the Townsend Trail grants;

 - Regional Housing Assessment study for Forestport, Webb, Inlet and Long Lake focusing on affordable housing for seniors and workforce;

 - 90 Miler Blueway grant providing revitalization projects for the towns and business community along the Adirondack Canoe Classic route; and

 - Sponsorship and support of the Old Forge regional Farmer’s Market.

-For a summary of our grants check out the following: CAP-21 Acomplishments
+For a summary of grants received, please check out the following: CAP-21 Accomplishments